Sinac0de/Search-Filter-VanillaJs/README.md

 # Search-Filter-VanillaJs
-In this project I practiced Ajax concepts with the help of Axios.
+In this project I practiced search and filter on products and Ajax concepts with the help of Axios.